Falcon 1: Second flight

-The first launch attempt on 21 March 2007 was aborted at 00:05 GMT at the last second before launch and after the engine had ignited.
+The first launch attempt on March 21, 2007, was aborted at 00:05 GMT at the last second before launch and after the engine had ignited.
 It was, however, decided that another launch should be made the same day.
-The rocket successfully left the launch pad at 01:10 GMT on 21 March 2007 with a DemoSat payload for DARPA and NASA.
+The rocket successfully left the launch pad at 01:10 GMT on March 21, 2007, with a DemoSat payload for DARPA and NASA.
 The rocket performed well during the first-stage burn.
 However, during staging, the interstage fairing on the top of the first stage bumped the second-stage engine bell.
 The bump occurred as the second-stage nozzle exited the interstage, with the first stage rotating much faster than expected (a rotation rate of about 2.5°/s vs. expected rate of 0.5°/s maximum), thereby making contact with the niobium nozzle of the second stage.
 Elon Musk reported that the bump did not appear to have caused damage, and that the reason why they chose a niobium skirt instead of carbon–carbon was to prevent problematic damage in the event of such incidents.
 Shortly after second-stage ignition, a stabilization ring detached from the engine bell as designed.
 At around T+4:20, a circular coning oscillation began, which increased in amplitude until video was lost.
 At T+5:01, the vehicle started to roll, and telemetry ended.
 According to Elon Musk, the second-stage engine shut down at T+7:30 because of a roll-control issue.
 Sloshing of propellant in the LOX tank increased oscillation.
-This oscillation would normally have been dampened by the Thrust Vector Control system in the second stage, but the bump to the second nozzle during separation caused an overcompensation in the correction.
-The rocket continued to within one minute of its desired location and also managed to deploy the satellite mass-simulator ring.
+This oscillation would normally have been dampened by the Thrust Vector Control system in the second stage, but the bump to the second-stage nozzle during separation caused an overcompensation in the correction.
+The rocket continued to within one minute of its expected duration and also managed to deploy the satellite mass-simulator ring.
 While the webcast video ended prematurely, SpaceX was able to retrieve telemetry for the entire flight.
 The status of the first stage is unknown; it was not recovered because of problems with a nonfunctioning GPS tracking device.
 The rocket reached a final altitude of 289 km and a final velocity of 5.1 km/s, compared to 7.5 km/s needed for orbit.